 Over the years, many people have created do-it-yourself (DIY) garden waterfalls and water features around their home.
 It might be a fun family project for you, too.
 By doing it yourself, you can save a lot of money.
 When it turns out great, you can proudly show off your creative talent to friends and family.
 Be careful though — if it turns out too good, you might get asked to help other people create theirs!

-Here is an example of one model of submersible pump for a waterfall, fish pond or aquarium.
+Here is an example of one model of a submersible pump for a waterfall, fish pond, or aquarium.
 DIY projects can be very simple, like a single water fountain, or very elaborate.
 Some even have a cascading waterfall going to a stream and running into a pool.

 Determine the Lift